irinikp/EverCraft-Kata/README.md

 All attributes of a Character are set on `\EverCraft\Character`

-`\EverCraft\CombatAction` implements all functions necessary on a single combat action In our case, the only combat action set is 'attack'.
+`\EverCraft\Battle\CombatAction` implements all functions necessary on a single combat action In our case, the only combat actions set are 'move' and 'attack'.